WobwobRt/kamstrup2mqtt/README.md

 - Python 3.8+
 - MQTT broker (e.g., Mosquitto)
-- Kamstrup meter with accessible serial port or network interface
+- Serial adapter to read the Kamstrup meter (local on /dev/... or remote via ser2net for example)

 ### Installation